microsoft/seismic-deeplearning/examples/interpretation/segyconverter/README.md

 This script use [segyio](https://github.com/equinor/segyio) for interaction with SEG-Y.

-To use this script, first activate the `seismic-interpretation` environment defined in this repository's setup instructions:
+To use this script, first activate the `seismic-interpretation` environment defined in this repository's setup instructions in the main [README](../../../README.md) file:

 `conda activate seismic-interpretation`